aws-powertools/powertools-lambda-python/docs/core/event_handler/bedrock_agents.md

 !!! info "This is unnecessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../../index.md#lambda-layer){target="_blank"}."

 You need to add `pydantic` as a dependency in your preferred tool _e.g., requirements.txt, pyproject.toml_.
-At this time, we support both Pydantic V1 and V2.
-For a future major version, we will only support Pydantic V2.
+At this time, we only support Pydantic V1, due to an incompatibility with Pydantic V2 generated schemas and the Agents' API.

 ### Required resources